sirelkhatim/Behavioural-Cloning/writeup.md

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-I used the nvidia model to train the c
+The nvidia model was used as a suggestion from a Udemy course I was taking.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model to include dropout layers, but after some experimentation the model seeemed to do better without dropout layers so I removed them.
+To combat the overfitting, I modified the model to include dropout layers, but after some experimentation the model seemed to do better without dropout layers so I removed them.

 The final step was to run the simulator to see how well the car was driving around track one.